CEG2302 : Steel and Concrete Structures

 The learning outcomes from this module are absolutely essential if students are to become chartered structural engineers.
 As such it is important that the material is not only understood, but can be quickly applied in a variety of situations.
 A closed book unseen exam is the best way of assessing if the students have achieved this.

 The practical work is meant to help students link the simplifying assumptions used in the design of steel and concrete elements with the real phenomena.
-This requires considerable periods of independent investigation and close analysis of experimental results.
 Students are given time to do this then tested with an assessment.